What is bird flu?

 - U.S. Centers for Disease Control and Prevention (CDC).
-You can find information at www.cdc.gov/flu/avianflu.
+Visit www.cdc.gov/flu/avianflu for more information.

 - Writing Committee of the Second World Health Organization Consultation on Clinical Aspects of Human Infection with Avian Influenza A (H5N1) Virus (2008).
 Update on avian influenza A (H5N1) virus infection in humans.
 New England Journal of Medicine, 358(3): 261–273.